excalidraw/excalidraw-blog/content/blog/year-three/index.md

 https://twitter.com/excalidraw/status/1491456843742605313

-Until we do a proper redesign of the color picker, a useful feature we've added last year is to pick from the custom colors you've been already using on your canvas:
+Until we do a proper redesign of the color picker, a useful feature we've added last year is to pick from the custom colors you've been already using on your canvas.

+You'll be able to pick from more shades and better colors in the upcoming color picker. 🎨

 https://twitter.com/aakansha1216/status/1498292311381655554